5 Best Golf Courses in Malaysia

 In one word, the sixth hole was brilliant.
 At 291-yards, this par 4 begs you take driver and go for it off the tee.
 But with water all down the right side, and a bunker left, it forces you to think.
 We love a golf hole that offers more than one way to play.

 On the scorecard, it says ‘The Mines Experience’, and ours was an experience that we will never forget!
 The day we played was only a few weeks ahead of their Club Championship, and the course was in tournament-ready shape.
 The greens were firm, ran true, and had a consistently quick pace of speed.
 The fairways were generous, but not overly easy to find, and were maintained to perfection.

 The Mines was another confirmation that often the best things in life are unplanned!

-Number Four- TPC Kuala Lumpur East Course
+Number Four- The East Course at KLGCC

 The back nine of the East Course absolutely shines!
 The 435-yard par-4 eleventh was our favorite.
 A tee shot down the right side is essential because the left is littered with beautiful fairway bunkers.
 Our caddy Jiffri gave the line down the right, but to no fault of his, I found one of those beautiful bunkers!

 Another of our favorites was the 140-yard island green par-3 fifteenth, which is probably the signature hole of the East Course.
 With the pin placed on the far right of the green, I took my chances with a firm 9-iron and took aim at the center of the green.
 I made a good swing, made good contact, and held my breath watching and hoping.
 After what seemed an eternity, it found the center of the green, and I could finally exhale again.